dgpersonalstuff/postsenderandreciever/README.md

-# Client-Side POST Request Sender/Receiver with Backend Integration
+# Client-Side POST Request Sender/Receiver with Netlify Function Backend

-This project provides a client-side web application for sending POST requests and displaying responses, now integrated with a simple Node.js backend for data persistence.
-It is built using HTML, Tailwind CSS, and vanilla JavaScript for the frontend, and Node.js with Express for the backend.
+This project provides a client-side web application for sending POST requests and displaying responses, now integrated with a simple Netlify serverless function for data handling.
+It is built using HTML, Tailwind CSS, and vanilla JavaScript for the frontend.

 ## Created By